-Tysons/Old Meadow Road Bike/Ped ImprovementsNear I-495 and Route 123 in Fairfax County
+Coming Soon: Tysons/Old Meadow Road Bike/Ped Improvements in Fairfax County

 This project, in cooperation with Fairfax County, will build a pedestrian and bicycle bridge and shared-use path in the vicinity of Route 123 and I-495.

-Improvements include a new 10-foot shared-use path from near Tysons One Place and Fashion Boulevard to Route 123 and Old Meadow Road via a new pedestrian and bicycle bridge over I-495; the path will mostly follow Old Meadow Road.
+Improvements include a new 10-foot shared-use path from near Tysons One Place and Fashion Boulevard to Route 123 and Old Meadow Road via a new pedestrian and bicycle bridge over I-495.
+The path will mostly follow Old Meadow Road.

 Design Public Hearing: June 2018